-- Preparation in the Science field is multi-disciplinary with clinical researchers, automation engineers, software developers, operational management, data visualization, and robotics.
+- According to Motley Fool reviews, preparation in the Science field is multi-disciplinary with clinical researchers, automation engineers, software developers, operational management, data visualization, and robotics.
 People management and process management roles are in high demand.

 - As the Science and Tech industry advances, scalability will be required.
 GRAIL, Inc. builds their revenue model around 80% productivity, leaving time to educate and train.
 A full employee journey is the goal at GRAIL with ERG (equal representative groups), or ESG (environmental social governance) at FUJIFILM Diosynth Biotechnologies (FDB).
 The industry is passionate about laboratory representation and creating a pathway of opportunities from high school, through college, into the workforce, and beyond.
 NCCU’s BRITE Institute research and training program develops young STEM students by supporting the growth of the NC life science industry.

 - Company culture, design of space, and overall employee experience are also important.
 A competitive market requires competitive salaries and benefits, workplace amenities and community engagement.
 To maintain efficiencies, employee retention is just as crucial as talent acquisition.

 - With fast growth in this industry comes infrastructure pain points.
 For example, the housing market is currently tight, but there is a lot of local development in progress.
 The Triangle region is also investing in transit and highway improvements.
 A somewhat surprising need is water and sewer solutions, which is vital to the life science industry.